colejd/OculusEye/README.md

 ![Photo of prototype](http://i.imgur.com/MxHzK2b.jpg)

-#How to Use OculusEye
+#How to use OculusEye
 Controls:

     C   -> Calibrate camera

     F   -> Toggle fullscreen

     ESC -> Quit

-#How to Build
+#Build Instructions
 You will need to download the [OpenFrameworks 64-bit OSX branch](https://github.com/NickHardeman/openframeworks_osx_64).
 The project file goes in the same directory as any other OpenFrameworks project (openframeworks_osx_64/apps/myApps/).
 Open the XCode project and build the "OculusEye Release" scheme.
 The result will be placed in the /bin directory at the root folder of the project.

 Please note that this program currently does not work with AMD CPUs or GPUs.